waza-ari/python-desfire/docs/index.md

 cardservice.connection.connect()

-# Create Desfire object, which allows further communication with then card
+# Create Desfire object, which allows further communication with the card
 desfire = DESFire(PCSCDevice(cardservice.connection.component))

 # Authenticate with default DES key by retrieving the key settings from the card,